When they sat down again in the living room James began to tell Peter of his own search for wisdom.

 It is the Truth that sets you free

-I told Peter that I agreed with him and was grateful for everything I had learned, but I was a bit disappointed when I found that the truth did not set me free.
+After listening intently, James told Peter that he agreed with him and was grateful for everything he had learned, but he was a bit disappointed when he found that the truth did not set him free.

 True Imitation of Christ

 As Peter was finishing his last sentence, he reached into the top pocket of his donkey jacket and pulled out an old watch fastened to a broken strap.
 He put the watch back into his pocket and looked down at the floor for a moment in silence.
-I knew that it was time for him to go, so after waving goodbye I went inside to make myself a cup of tea and began to anticipate our next meeting which I will divulge next week.
+James knew that it was time for Peter to go, so after waving goodbye he went inside to make himself self a cup of tea and began to anticipate their next meeting.